This Handbook contains everything you need to know about this Secret Compass Classic expedition to Sudan.

 Read team Testimonials or watch this short video featuring expedition teammates (filmed on location in Ethiopia) for an insight into life on expedition.

 Sudan is a Muslim country and operates Islamic Sharia Law.
 Drinking alcohol or bringing alcohol into the country is illegal.
-While Non-Muslim women are not expected to wear a veil or cover their heads, women should dress modestly and respect local customs and sensitivities.
+While Non-Muslim women are not expected to wear a veil or cover their heads, but women should dress modestly (you should cover shoulders and legs and long sleeves may make you feel more comfortable) and respect local customs and sensitivities.
 Gestures which would not cause concern in Europe or America can be seen as an insulting gesture in Sudan.
 You should not show the bottom of your foot, or make the sign hand signal for “O-kay” (e.g. touching your thumb to your index finger while extending the rest of your hands).
 As with many countries, you should not take any photos of government or military buildings or installations, or public utilities (including petrol stations, airports, bridges).

 It should also be noted that Sudan is not an LGBT friendly country and extra-marital relations are illegal.

-The Bayuda desert encompasses a surprising variety of terrain.
+The Bayuda desert is a stark lanscape.
 This expedition will cover expansive sand and gravel sheets, dune fields, stony plateaus and desert wadis.
-There will be some sparse vegetation and we’ll travel along the base of dark volcanic mountains.
+There will be some sparse vegetation with occasional mimosa trees for shade during lunchtime breaks.
+Travel along the base of dark and brooding volcanic mountains.

 Northern Sudan and the Bayuda have a desert climate and temperatures can vary greatly between daytime and night-time.
 The weather during the day will be very hot and dry.
-Daytime temperatures are generally 30 – 40 degrees whilst night-time temperatures are much cooler, generally between 15’ C and 5’ C. It should be noted though, that climate is often unpredictable and you should come equipped for a wide range of conditions.
-Sandstorms are possible but less likely in March.
+Daytime temperatures during past trips have generally been 30 – 45 degrees and can be intense, whilst night-time temperatures could be as low as 10 – 15’ C. It should be noted though, that climate is often unpredictable and you should come equipped for a wide range of conditions.
+Sandstorms are also possible.